vadash/gwent-daily-demo/README.md

 ## Tips for new players

-Finish single player challenges.
-Buy starter pack (insane value).
+Finish single player challenges and subscribe gog newsletter for 7.5+1 keks.
+You may buy starter pack (good value equals ~5 nights botting).
 Open kegs and choose supported cards.
 Level account to lvl 3.
-Choose 1-2 least interested factions and mill all their cards (except leaders).
+Choose 1-2 least interested factions and mill all their cards (except leaders) if you want to speed up progression.

 ## Craft order

-Bronzes (you can run more than 15) -> Dennis -> Yarpen -> Barclay -> Operator -> Finish silvers -> Start crafting golds
+3 Mahakam Defender + 3 Mahakam Marauder + 3 Mahakam Agitator (its important core) -> other bronzes to replace missing golds and silvers (craft 2 copies of 3 and get last one from kegs) -> Dennis (core) -> Yarpen (cant go wrong with resilence) -> Barclay (yee more dorfs) -> Operator (give enemy useless card) -> Finish silvers -> Start crafting golds (both Zoltans should be first)

 # Gwent settings <a name="settings"></a>
 ## general (can skip this)